The Lab (company): History

+In November 2025, Sneaker LAB rebranded itself as The Lab.

 Sustainability

-Sneaker Lab's sustainability efforts include a probiotic-based cleaning solution.
+The Lab's sustainability efforts include a probiotic-based cleaning solution.
 The formulations contain over 35 million CFU/ml of naturally occurring probiotics, which are intended to break down dirt and odors.

 Studies conducted under the Globally Harmonised System (GHS) of Classification and Labelling of Chemicals showed that the products do not exhibit acute oral, dermal, or inhalation toxicity.
 They were also found to be non-toxic to the environment and non-irritating to skin and eyes.

-For packaging, Sneaker Lab uses bottles made from up to 40% upcycled plastic, which are also recyclable.
+For packaging, The Lab uses bottles made from up to 40% upcycled plastic, which are also recyclable.
 The products have received Global GreenTag certification.

 The company's products are certified by The Vegan Society and are PETA-approved, ensuring they are not tested on animals and do not contain animal-derived ingredients.

-In addition, Sneaker Lab has partnered with WeForest to plant trees to offset carbon emissions and supports GoldYouth.org, a non-profit organization focused on youth development.
+In addition, The Lab has partnered with WeForest to plant trees to offset carbon emissions and supports GoldYouth.org, a non-profit organization focused on youth development.

 Notable Products

-Sneaker Lab's product line includes a variety of solutions for cleaning, protecting, and maintaining footwear.
+The Lab's product line includes a variety of solutions for cleaning, protecting, and maintaining footwear.
 Some of their products include: